 Of the ten cereals existing in the vegetable world, four are native to Peru: quinoa, kiwicha, corn and cañihua, all of them invaluable sources of nutrition.
-Kiwicha and quinua have been considered by NASA as the ideal food for astronauts.
+Kiwicha and quinoa have been considered by NASA as the ideal food for astronauts.
 The Andean region’s varied geography permitted ancient Peruvians to cultivate and develop an incredible variety of species and even to study them deeply.

 Quinoa is recognized and accepted around the world as a natural food resource with a very high nutritional value.
-It is of Andean origin and is becoming better known internationally as a high quality food which is valuable for health and food security, both for present and future generations.
+It is of Andean origin and is becoming better known internationally as a high-quality food which is valuable for health and food security, both for present and future generations.
 Quinoa is very versatile and adaptable to many different climates and production conditions.
-The year 2013 was “The International Year of Quinoa”; but one downside of the promotion and export of this crop is its escalating price at home, putting it beyond the reach of poorer sectors of the population in Peru.
+2013 was “The International Year of Quinoa”; but one downside of the promotion and export of this crop is its escalating price at home, putting it beyond the reach of poorer sectors of the population in Peru.

 In 1532 the Spaniards invaded Peru in search of gold.
 But the real treasure they took back to Europe was the potato.
 The potato originated in the Andes.
 Taken by the Spanish to Europe in the 16th century, it quickly spread across the globe.
-Scientists think the first potatoes were cultivated about 8 000 years ago by communities of hunters and gatherers near Lake Titicaca – high in the Andes mountains, on the border between Peru and Bolivia.
+Scientists think the first potatoes were cultivated about 8,000 years ago by communities of hunter-gatherers near Lake Titicaca – high in the Andes mountains, on the border between Peru and Bolivia.
 Those first farmers obtained the cultivated potato by domesticating wild potato plants that grew around Lake Titicaca in abundance.
 Over the following millennia, people in the Andes developed potato varieties for growing at different altitudes and in different climates.
 The potato should be a major component in strategies aimed at providing nutritious food for the poor and hungry.
 It is ideally suited to places where land is limited and labour is abundant, conditions that characterize much of the developing world.
 The potato produces more nutritious food more quickly, on less land, and in harsher climates than any other major crop – up to 85% of the plant is edible human food, compared to around 50% in cereals.
 The International Year of the Potato in 2008 raised awareness of the potato’s fundamental importance as a staple food.

 Maize (alternatively known as corn) is a large grain plant first domesticated by indigenous peoples in Mexico about 10,000 years ago.
 It is also grown in the Project Peru kitchen garden.

-The ‘Cantuta‘ is well known as the national flower of Peru.
-The ‘sacred flower of the Incas’ is native to the Andes of Peru and Bolivia and grows at between 1200 and 3800 metres above sea level.
+The Cantuta is well known as the national flower of Peru.
+The “sacred flower of the Incas” is native to the Andes of Peru and Bolivia and grows at between 1,200 and 3,800 metres above sea level.
 It is said that the Incas found in it sacred essences that made water stay pure longer.
-These and other Peruvian flowers are among the designs included among the greetings cards that we sell to support our work: look for …“Greetings cards made in Las Laderas” …..
+These and other Peruvian flowers are among the designs included among the greetings cards that we sell to support our work: look for “Greetings cards made in Las Laderas”

-Trees: the Shihuahuaco
+Trees: the Shihuahuaco tree